Lindsey Trimble O'ConnorAssociate Professor, Sociology

 Lindsey Trimble O’Connor is an Associate Professor in the Sociology and Anthropology Program at CSUCI.
 Her areas of scholarly interest include gender, work, family, and social networks.

-O’Connor is interested in the effects of current workplace structures and cultures that proliferate the "ideal worker" norm—the norm suggesting that the best workers are available for work 24/7 and put in the most face time.
+O’Connor's research examines the effects of current workplace structures and cultures that proliferate the "ideal worker" norm—the norm that says the best workers are available for work 24/7 and put in the most face time.
 She is particularly interested in identifying how the current rules of work disadvantage those who have caregiving responsibilities or need flexible work—in other words, people who do not fit the ideal worker model.
-For example, one study examines the work experiences of people who worked non-standard work schedules with those who had continuous full-time employment, and another study examined the deterrents to taking advantage of California’s Paid Leave program, which provides partial wage replacement to workers who take leave for caregiving responsibilities.
+Her work has appeared in Gender & Society, Work & Occupations, Sociological Perspectives, and Social Science Research.

-Before joining CSUCI, she worked as a postdoctoral research fellow at the Michelle R. Clayman Institute for Gender Research at Stanford University.
-She is a member of Clayman’s Redesigning and Redefining Work research group, an interdisciplinary team of researchers who study the impact of alternative working arrangements (e.g., flextime) on workers and businesses.
+O'Connor joined CSUCI in 2013.
+Before joining CI, O'Connor worked as a postdoctoral research fellow at the Michelle R. Clayman Institute for Gender Research at Stanford University.
 She earned her Ph.D. in Sociology from Washington State University in 2012.